You found me! Here's what you can find at this web site: A link to the web site for my new book: Impossible Cure: The Promise of Homeopathy |

 I ended up writing my thesis in concurrent program verification under my advisor Susan Owicki.
 The crux of my thesis was that programs/problems/reasoning could be done in terms of the "events" or actions in the program and their interrelationships, rather than in terms of state invariants -- the normal method.
 My advisor didn't particularly like my going off in such a weird direction, but I was funded via fellowships (first NSF, then Hertz) so I did what I wanted.
 That has always been my pattern -- follow my own path, not anyone else's.

 I finished my thesis in the fall of 1983.
 I got tenure-track offers from good schools (Cornell, Yale), but I opted to stay in the Bay Area and took a job at SRI.
-Soon thereafter I switched from the Computer Science Lab to the Artificial Intelligence (AI) Lab at SRI -- a radical decision based on chance, politics, and some intuition about what I was really interested in.
-(Notice, I was starting to return to my original inclinations towards psychology and the like...)
+Soon thereafter I switched from the Computer Science Lab to the Artificial Intelligence (AI) Lab at SRI.

-During my years in AI (1983--1997), I made my name in the area of planning -- essentially program synthesis -- the flip side of the my thesis area -- program verification.
-Initially I worked with Mike Georgeff on the first and probably still one of the best reactive planners -- PRS (now called dMARS).
-This work made a name for me in AI.
-I then proceeded along my usual ornery track, inventing a new method of multiagent planning based on reasoning about events (actions) and interrelationships rather than state pre/postconditions (note similarity to my thesis).
+I then proceeded along my usual ornery track, inventing a new method of multiagent planning based on reasoning about events (actions) and their interrelationships rather than state pre/postconditions (note similarity to my thesis).
 This led to the development of the GEMPLAN planner, and then the COLLAGE planner, which was built by me and my team at NASA Ames Research Center, where I worked from 1989--1995.

 Then, in 1994 we realized that our younger son Max was having developmental/behavioral/language problems.
 It turns out that he had mild autism, probably as a result of vaccine damage.
 Helping Max became my life goal.
 We experimented with food elimination (great gains after stopping milk), speech and language therapy, really thinking and working on family dynamics, focussing on unconditional love and intentionality.
 All of these things helped somewhat -- Max was making slow progress.

 Next, I began working in editing and writing.
 For two years I co-edited the journal of the North American Society of Homeopaths -- The American Homeopath.
 Then I began writing.
 First I wrote an article about Max's amazing cure.
-You can find it at this web site: Max's Story.
+You can find it on this web site: Max's Story.
 This article also appeared in the 5th issue of Homeopathy Online, on a French web site, and in print in an Australian homeopathy journal.

 Homeopathy: